bjing2016/habsim-local/README.md

 # HABSIM
-This package provides an objected oriented client interface and accession utilities to HABSIM, Stanford SSI's high altitude prediction server, at http://predict.stanfordssi.org.
+This package provides an objected oriented client interface and accession utilities to HABSIM, Stanford Student Space Initiative's high-altitude balloon prediction server, at http://predict.stanfordssi.org.
 (See https://github.com/SSI-MC/habsim.)
 Main features include:

 - Custom flight profiles built from an arbitrary number of profile segments
 - API calls abstracted away in a Prediction class